arnav-gudibande/Password-Manager/README.md

 Navigate into the folder where you have downloaded this file.

-Then create an account:
+Then view the instrucutions on creating an account:

 ```javascript
   node app.js create
 ```

-Then follow the instructions and specify credentials like this:
+Then create an account by specifying credentials:

 ```javascript
   node app.js create -n name -u exampleusername -p password123 -m master123
 ```

-To retrieve an account:
+To retrieve a previously created account:

 ```javascript
   node app.js get -n name -m master123